13 GHOST POINTS

 This is a good point for patients who have lost their sense of self, are manic, have hallucinations, are anxious and are experiencing paranoia.
 Also deals with acknowledging your true passion in life.
 At this point, they begin to get paranoid.
 Here, the Ghost makes one become self-destructive.
 Fevers Sweating.
 Heat in nutritive Blood.

 In the 4th trinity, there is no longer any communication with the outside world.
-Unconsciousness and COMA
+Unconsciousness and coma or a catatonic state.

 For unresponsive people who have years of phlegm misting the mind, and become catatonic, such as Alzheimer’s patients in later stages.
 About embracing self.
 Here, the Ghost has taken over .
 This point has access to the pituitary gland.
 Severe nasal congestion.
 Poor vision.
 Dizzy spells.
 Alzheimer’s.
 Phlegm is blocking the internal pathways.